samrblackburn/taimen/README.md

 # Taimen Analysis and Figure R Pipeline

 This repository holds code to model populations of Hucho taimen and Parahucho perryi in Mongolia and Japan using LBSPR models.
 In particular, it features a Montecarlo simulation of LBSPR model fits based on known distributions of M, K, and LInf.
 K and LInf were modeled using Bayesian methods for some populations based on a Von Bertalanffy growth curve.
-This analysis and figures were used in <publication>.
+This analysis and its accompanying figures were used in <publication>.
 It is setup as an automated pipeline using the [`targets`](https://books.ropensci.org/targets/) R package in order to orchestrate a modular workflow where dependency tracking determines which components need to be built.
 See the "Running Pipeline" section below for steps.

 ## Structure